velozo-oliveira/house_rocket/README.md

 |**Total**|**3844**|**1,517,762,900**|**1,637,317,541.5**|**119,554,641.5**|

 ## 8. Conclusions
 Overall, House Rocket was a great study project to practice the basics concepts of data analysis.
 Guided by my mentor Meigarom Lopes, I was able to explore and manipulate the data set using Python.
+As a result, a profit

 ## 9. Next Steps